wildfly/quickstart/helloworld-mutual-ssl-secured/README.md

 ## Run the Quickstart in JBoss Developer Studio or Eclipse

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
-For general information about how to import a quickstart, add a WildFly server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts).
+For general information about how to import a quickstart, add a ${product.name} server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](${use.eclipse.url}).

-* Be sure to configure the server by running the JBoss CLI commands as described above under [Configure the WildFly Server](#configure-the-server).
+* Be sure to configure the server by running the JBoss CLI commands as described above under [Configure the ${product.name} Server](#configure-the-server).
 Stop the server at the end of that step.
 * Be sure to [Restore the Server Configuration](#restore-the-server-configuration) when you have completed testing this quickstart.

 ## Debug the Application